Artemiy7/ticket/README.md

-Get occasion:
+Select occasion:

 	GET localhost:8084/occasion/getOccasionById/1000000001

+You can use filters and pagination to retrieve data you need:

+	GET localhost:8084/occasion/filterOccasion?TICKET_TYPE=CONCERT_CLUB&TICKET_TYPE=CONCERT_STADION&NOT_BOOKED_SEATS_FROM=100

+	{
+  	    "size": 3,
+  	    "resultOrder": 3,
+  	    "withOutdated": false,
+  	    "sortingOrder": "ASC"
+	}

-Fetch available filters
+Fetch available filters:

 	GET localhost:8084/fetchOccasionFilters

-Filter occasion example:

-	GET localhost:8084/occasion/filterOccasion?TICKET_TYPE=CONCERT_CLUB&TICKET_TYPE=CONCERT_STADION&NOT_BOOKED_SEATS_FROM=1000

-With selected Occasion you can create a pdf ticket with a qr-code.
+With selected Occasion you can create a pdf ticket with a qr-code:

-Ticket-order creation example:

 	POST localhost:8084/ticket/save